OCRoArchive/notes/ocr-ground-truth.md

  - take page images
  - manually create `.colseglines.png` segmentation maps
- - extract text lines based on the color centerline segmentation maps
+ - extract text lines based on the color centerline segmentation maps using a command line tool
- - manually transcribe the text lines
+ - manually transcribe each of the text lines

 This kind of training data is represented just like page training data, with `.png` image files for each text line, and corresponding `.gt.txt` files for ground truth.